 Transport pathways between sources and delivery

+Proposed actions and studies needed to fill data gaps are described in Section 6, “Future Actions.”

 3.1 PCBs Source Areas

-There is the potential for confusion when discussing PCB sources, as the term “sources” commonly refers to the true origin of the contaminant.
+It is important to use proper nomenclature when discussing PCB sources, as the term “sources” when referring to other pollutants commonly refers to the true origin of the contaminant.
 In the case of PCBs, the dominant source was intentional production by Monsanto through 1979.
 Although this source no longer exists, those legacy PCBs now exist throughout the environment.
-The Comprehensive Plan follows the nomenclature of SFEI (2010) and uses the term “source areas” to represent those environmental compartments containing PCBs.
+The Comprehensive Plan follows the nomenclature of the San Francisco Estuary Institute (SFEI, 2010) and uses the term “source areas” to represent those environmental compartments containing PCBs.
 Source areas are defined as the places where PCBs were used, inadvertently released, systematically discarded or accumulated.
 Source areas of PCBs are divided into three broad categories in this Plan, based on refinement of earlier PCB source characterization done for San Francisco Bay (SFEI, 2010) and Spokane (LimnoTech, 2013).
 Source areas of PCBs are divided into three broad categories for purposes of discussion here:

 Legacy source areas of PCBs currently present in the Spokane watershed